magneticio/vamp2setup/README.md

 - **Gateway**: an Istio Gateway exposing an Application Service
 - **Destination Rule**: an Istio DestinationRule, which defines a subset of Deployments of one or several versions, based on common labels
 - **Virtual Service**: an Istio VirtualService, which handles routing of requests towards Services
+- **Vamp Service**: and abstraction that automatically sets up and manages a Service and its related Destination Rule and Virtual Service.
 - **Policy**: an automated process that periodically performs actions over an entity.
 Currently only used for Gateways.
 For more details refer to the [Performing a canary release](#performing-a-canary-release) section.
-- **Experiment**: an automated process managing several resources involved in A/B testing a specific Service.
+- **Experiment**: an automated process managing several resources involved in A/B testing a specific Vamp Service.

 ## Performing a canary release